Atri-Labs/framework-docs/docs/concepts-backend/intellisense.md

 title: Intellisense in Python backend
 description: Intellisense explained
 ---
 Intellisense is a code-completion aid that we may use while writing the backend code.

-Using intellisense, we can write code quickly without having to remember the API structure of components.
+- Using Intellisense, we can write code quickly without having to remember the API structure of components.

+## How to make use of Intellisense?

-Using intellisense is very easy.
-Just pausing after each `.` while writing the API shows all the possible values in the structure.
+Just pausing after typing each `.` while writing your backend code.
+The API will show all the possible values in the structure.

-##### Add video recording here